 Existing conditions or requirements may necessitate heat treatment either before or after boronizing or both.

-Heat treatment either before boronizing takes the form of:
+Heat treatment before applying erosion-resistant coatings takes the form of:

 - Stress-relief annealing

 And after Boronizing, of:

 - Diffusion annealing